-law and justice, elections, promotion of principles of leadership, ethics, and integrity;
+all to consider matters relating to constitutional affairs, the organization and administration of law and justice, elections, promotion of principles of leadership, ethics, and integrity; agreements, treaties and conventions: and implementation of the provisions of the Constitution on human rights.

-8

-Health to consider all matters relating to medical services, public health and sanitation.
+to consider all matters relating to manpower and human resource planning, pension, gender, culture and social welfare youth, National Youth Service, children's welfare, national heritage, betting, lotteries, sports, public entertainment, trade union relations, public amenities and recreation.

-Information, to consider all matters relating to
+to consider all matters relating to lands and settlement, environment, forestry, wildlife, mining, water resource management and development.

-Communication and technology, engineering and

-Technology electronic research, information,
+Standing

+Committee

+National Cohesion,

+Equal Opportunity

-broadcasting and Information,
+and Regional

+Integration

+National Security, Defence and Foreign Relations

+Roads, Transportation and Housing

-Communications and
+Trade, Industrialization and Tourism

-Technology (ICT) development.

-Justice, Legal Affairs to consider all matters relating to

-and Human Rights constitutional affairs, the

-organization and administration of

-agreements, treaties and

-Standing Committee Subject matter assigned conventions; and implementation of the provisions of the Constitution on human rights.
-Labour and Social Welfare to consider all matters relating to manpower and human resource planning, pension, gender, culture and social welfare, youth, National Youth Service, children's welfare, national heritage, betting, lotteries, sports, public entertainment, trade union relations, public amenities and recreation.
-Land, Environment and Natural Resources to consider all matters relating to lands and settlement, environment, forestry, wildlife, mining, water resource management and development.
-National Cohesion, Equal Opportunity and Regional Integration to consider all matters relating to; the pursuit of national and inter-community cohesion, the equalization of opportunities and improvement in the quality of life and status of all persons, regional integration, the East THE STANDING ORDERS OF TH ie senate231
+Subject matter assigned

+to consider all matters relating to; the pursuit of national and inter-community cohesion, the equalization of opportunities and improvement in the quality of life and status of all persons, regional integration, the East to consider all matters relating to national security and foreign relations, disaster reduction and preparedness home affairs, defence, immigration and international relations.

-Standing Committee Subject matter assigned African Legislative Assembly and the Pan-African Parliament.
-National Security, Defence and Foreign Relations to consider all matters relating to national security and foreign relations, disaster reduction and preparedness, home affairs, defence, immigration and international relations.
-Roads, Transportation and Housing to consider all matters relating to transport, roads, public works, housing, construction and maintenance of roads, rails and buildings, air, seaports and communications.
-Trade, Industrialization and Tourism to consider all matters relating to trade, industrialization, tourism, cooperatives, investment and divestiture policies.
+to consider all matters relating to transport, roads, public works, housing, construction and maintenance of roads, rails and buildings, air, seaports and communications.

+to consider all matters relating to trade, industrialization, tourism, cooperatives, investment and divestiture policies.

+FIFTH SCHEDULE

-FIFTH SCHEDULE FORM OF A PUBLIC PETITION
+FORM OF A PUBLIC PETITION